Causal Bayesian Optimization via Exogenous Distribution Learning: Experimental Study

-We further study the algorithms using Alpine2 dataset.
-There are six endogenous nodes in Alpine2 dataset as shown in Figure\ref{fig:Alpine2}-(d).
-Similarly, we use two-component Gaussian Mixture distributions for the exogenous variables.
-Due to the excessively long computing time used by MCBO, we have only two baselines in this set of experiments, i.e., UCB and EICF.
-The results of Alpine2 are shown in Figures~\ref{fig:Alpine2}-(a-c).
-As shown in the plots, our EXCBO performs the best on all three noise levels.
-It proves the effectiveness and benefits of the proposed EXCBO method.
+We study the algorithms using the Alpine2 dataset~\citep{sussex2022model}.
+There are six endogenous nodes in the Alpine2 dataset as shown in Figure~\ref{fig:Alpine2_graph}.
+In first set of experiments, Alpine2 is generated via DGM with multimodal exogenous distributions as given in~\eqref{eq:Alpine2_DGM} in Section~\ref{sec:app:alphine2}.
+The results of Alpine2 are shown in Figures~\ref{fig:alpine2B}.
+We also compared the algorithms on Non-DGM generated Alpine2 dataset in Section~\ref{sec:app:Alpine2_NonDGM}.
+As shown in the plots, our EXCBO gives better results than the other methods at different noise levels.
+It demonstrates effectiveness and benefits of the proposed EXCBO method in multimodal exogenous distribution and mechanism learning.